Pectoral Sandpiper

 White tips to the scapular feathers produce two parallel V-marks on the back (mantle) of the juvenile; see Fig. 8, Fig. 9.

-In flight, PESA is mostly brown on the back (mantle).
+In flight, Pectoral Sandpiper is mostly brown on the back (mantle).
 The tail is brown with small white patches on the sides.
 The wings are mostly brown above but sometimes show a very narrow pale stripe; see Fig. 11, Fig. 15.

-From below, PESA in flight has a white belly and streaked breast and throat.
-The undersides of wing leading edges are streaked with dark gray; see Fig. 12.
+From below, Pectoral Sandpiper in flight has a white belly and a streaked breast and throat.
+The leading edges of underwings are streaked with dark gray; see Fig. 12.

 Breeding range, migration, wintering range, habitat

-Breeding range of PESA extends from central Canadian Arctic north and west of Hudson Bay to northern and western Alaska and more than 3,000 miles (5,000 km) west along the Siberian Arctic coast.
+The breeding range of Pectoral Sandpiper extends from the central Canadian Arctic north and west of Hudson Bay to northern and western Alaska and more than 3,000 miles (5,000 km) west along the Siberian Arctic coast.

-Breeding birds arrive in Arctic regions in late May and early June.
-Females pick nesting sites, mate with males and are thereafter solely responsible for incubation of eggs and care of young.
+Breeding birds arrive in arctic regions in late May and early June.
+Females pick the nesting sites, mate with males and are solely responsible for incubation of eggs and care of young.

-Males leave nesting areas in mid-summer, well before females and the young.
+Males leave nesting areas in mid-summer, well before females and young birds.

 In late summer and fall, most Siberian breeders head east to the North American Arctic before heading south, but some head south or southeast to Australasian wintering areas.

-In late summer and fall, adults in Arctic North America move in a broad front through the Great Plains and across Central America and the Gulf of Mexico to South America.
-Juveniles disperse across North America somewhat more, fattening up on either east or west coast before heading to South America.
+In late summer and fall, adults in arctic North America migrate in a broad front through the Great Plains and across Central America and the Gulf of Mexico to South America.
+Juveniles disperse across a wider swath of North America, fattening up on either the East or West coasts before heading to South America.

-The western hemisphere wintering range is primarily central and southern South America as far south as Tierra del Fuego.
-In the eastern hemisphere, small numbers winter in Polynesia, southeastern Australia and New Zealand.
+The wintering range in the Western Hemisphere primarily covers central and southern South America as far south as Tierra del Fuego.
+In the Eastern Hemisphere, small numbers of Pectoral Sandpipers winter in Polynesia, southeastern Australia and New Zealand.

-Northward migration of PESA retraces the route through South and Central America and the Gulf of Mexico to the Mississippi Flyway in North America.
-Most birds migrate across a broad front west of the Mississippi Valley and east of the Rocky Mountains until they reach Arctic Canada and disperse to breed.
+Northward migration of Pectoral Sandpiper retraces its route through South and Central America and the Gulf of Mexico to the Mississippi Flyway in North America.
+Most birds migrate across a broad front west of the Mississippi Valley and east of the Rocky Mountains until they reach arctic Canada and disperse to breed.
+In New England, the bird is a regular though scarce spring migrant.

-Due to the extent of its breeding range in Siberia and the distance that most Pectoral Sandpipers traverse in returning to the (presumed) ancestral wintering areas in South America, this species is considered among the longest distance migrants of all; birds at the extremes of their range appear to travel 18,000 miles (30,000 km) in a year.
+Due to the extent of its breeding range in Siberia and the distance that most Pectoral Sandpipers traverse in returning to the (presumed) ancestral wintering areas in South America, this species is considered one of the longest distance migrants; birds at the extremes of their range may travel 18,000 miles (30,000 km) in a year.

-Arctic breeding zones for PESA consist of bogs or tundra close to wet, highly vegetated areas.
+Arctic breeding habitats for Pectoral Sandpiper consist of bogs or tundra close to wet, highly vegetated areas.
 It nests on low ridges or slightly elevated mounds on the coastal plain.

 In nesting areas, the primary food is larvae of insects such as crane flies and midges.

 Migration and wintering habitats are grasslands, marshes and wetlands, rarely coastal tidal sites.
-PESA earns the nickname “mud-peep” because it is often found belly- and bill-deep in muddy habitats.
+Pectoral Sandpiper earns the nickname “mud peep” because it is often found belly- or bill-deep in muddy habitats.

-During migration and on the wintering grounds, larvae and adults of many terrestrial and aquatic arthropods (insects), gastropods (snails), crustaceans (crabs) and even small minnows are consumed, as well as occasional plant seeds.
+During migration and on the wintering grounds, Pectoral Sandpiper consumes larvae and adults of many terrestrial and aquatic arthropods and insects, along with gastropods (snails), crustaceans (crabs) and even small minnows, and, occasionally, plant seeds.

 Similar species